Ada-Developers-Academy/core-unit-2/testing-our-apis/fixtures.md

 | `def test_len_of_empty_list( ... ): ...`            | Declares a test function that `pytest` will be able to detect.
 It begins with `test_`.                                                                                                   |
 | `empty_test`                                        | This parameter matches the name of the `empty_list` fixture.
 When `pytest` runs this test it will first run the `empty_list` fixture and use the result as the value for this parameter. |

-We can run this test file with `pytest test_fixtures.py`.
-If we are not in our Hello Books API environment, we may need to create a virtual environment and install `pytest` so that the `pytest` command is available.
+Because we're in the Hello Books API project, we know that the `pytest` command is available.
+Let's make sure our virtual environment is active.
+Then, let's run this test file with `pytest test_fixtures.py`.

 Running the test file, we should see results similar to: